 The Observer The last laugh: your favourite 50—The newspaper presented the results of a reader poll on the best comedies of all time.
 Another page contains films #26-50.

-Ranker The Best Movies of All Time—The result of various up and down votes from users is a popular list that also leans mainstream.
+Ranker The Best Movies of All Time—The result of various up and down votes from users is a strongly popular list that also leans mainstream.

 Rolling Stone Australia 100 Greatest Movies of All Time—The results of a poll of over 35,000 respondents.